maxcrees/tbl.typ/README.typ

   not currently supported.

 = Version history
-- *Unreleased:* last updated Thursday 09 October 2025
+- *Version 0.1.0:* Saturday 11 October 2025
   - _Breaking changes_
     - The `"content"` value for the #link-label(`mode`) region option, an alias for the value of `"markup"` deprecated since version 0.0.4, has been removed.
     - The `macros` alias for the #link-label(`scope`) region option, deprecated since version 0.0.4, has been removed.
+    - The minimum supported Typst compiler version is now 0.13.1.
   - _Improvements_
-    - There is no longer a dependency on `tablex`.
+    - There is no longer a dependency on the `tablex` package or the `#state()` function.
+This should improve compilation speed and stability.
     - Within text blocks, `.\"` comments are now removed, and other
       #troff commands are rejected. (#issue(6))
+  - _Bugs fixed_
+    - Citations within tables will no longer prevent the document layout from converging. (#issue(11))

 - *Version 0.0.4:* Saturday 19 August 2023
   - _Breaking changes_